 08 of 10

 This harmless herb gives a pick-me-up and enjoyable "high" to many cats.
 Combine catnip with a special toy and you've really ramped up the fun for your pet.
-Cats will love you back when you shower them with catnip.Continue to 9 of 10 below.
+Cats will love you back when you shower them with love and catnip.Continue to 9 of 10 below.

 09 of 10